Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 ### Let tell the browser we want a headline and paragraph

-{% caption Ah ok! you want a heading and a paragraph! %}
+{% caption Ah ok! you want a heading & a paragraph! %}
 {% asset_img browser-rendering-html.svg 430 450 The browser rendering the example below %}
 {% endcaption %}